SynapseMedia/nucleus/docs/guide/storage.md

 # Storage

-We have learned how to collect multimedia resources and metadata, and we have also covered basic aspects of multimedia processing.
-Now, in this guide, we will discuss how to store the processed media on the IPFS network using the storage package.
+In this guide, we will explore how to store processed media on the IPFS network using the storage package.
+We'll cover local storage, services, and clients.
+We have already learned how to collect multimedia resources and metadata, as well as basic aspects of multimedia processing.

-## Store
+## Local Storage

-As part of the storage process, we first need to store our media in the local IPFS node, and that's where the `local storage` comes into play.
-Initializing our local node is simple using the `store` function from the storage package.
+To store our media in the local IPFS node, we can use the `local storage` feature provided by the storage package.
+Initializing the local node is straightforward using the `ipfs` function.

-Let's see an example of how to store an image:
+Here's an example of how to store an image:

 ```python